 Think about it: when you come in from a winter day and your hands are a little cold, are you unable to pour a cup of tea?
 To grab a donut?
 (If the answer is yes, you might need better gloves or to find your way out of the tundra).
 We can do all kinds of things when our hands are cold, just not finely-tuned things.
 I wouldn’t advocate performing microsurgery with stiff fingers, personally.

 This means that warm-ups should start with the biggest muscles in your body because, so long as your core is warm, those will work just fine.
 Instead of fast scales, how about some meaty chords, sinking your arm weight slowly into the keys?
-Instead of intricate fingerwork, how about leaping patterns that help move your torso and arms across the keyboard?
-As you work the big muscles, the little ones will warm up.
+Instead of intricate fingerwork, how about an exercise that includes leaping patterns that help move your torso and arms across the keyboard?
+As you exercise the big muscles, the little ones will warm up.

 2. Power up like an athlete.